nanzer/nanzer.github.io/content/projects/_index.md

 ---
-title: "Projects"
+title: Projects
+date: 2020-01-07T15:00:28.528Z
+link: Not applicable
+image: /img/marketplace-summary.webp
+description: Not applicable
+weight: 10
 sitemap:
-  priority : 0.9
+  priority: 0.5
+  weight: 0.8
 ---
 <!--

-This page represents the landing page for "projects" section.
-It is also shown under the homepage header for "projects".
+This page represents the landing page for "creations" section.
+It is also shown under the homepage header for "creations".
 It should be therefore relatively short and sweet.

-IN the dfault theme, "projects" is divided among "Creations" you authored and "contributions" made to others projects.

--->
-<p>This section contains projects <a href="/projects/creations">created</a> and <a href="/projects/contributions">contributed</a> to by Eddie.
-Everything listed is an open source effort, the distinction is only my role as owner or contributor.</p>
+\-->

+<p>A collection of projects authored by Eddie, and likely shared out with the community as an open source project.</p>